-Land tax of 0.7 to 1 percent on unitary value of real estate property (as fixed by tax administration based on provisions of the evaluation law), multiplied by a coefficient ranging from 120 to 1250 percent, depending on the type of real estate property and the municipality in Luxembourg.
+Real estate tax of 0.7 to 1 percent on the unitary value of real estate property (as fixed by the tax administration based on provisions of the evaluation law), multiplied by a municipal coefficient ranging from 100 to 1500 percent, depending on the nature of the property and on the municipality.

 In general, particular attention is given to transfer pricing documentation.

 A debt-to-equity ratio of 85:15 is applicable to the funding of participations or real estate located in Luxembourg; interest free loans may qualify as capital for debt/equity ratio purposes.

 Yes, with effect as of January 1, 2016, an anti-hybrid rule and a general antiabuse rule have been included in the domestic participation exemption regime for profit distributions derived from participations falling within the scope of the EU Parent-Subsidiary directive.